r-burg/CrossCountry/README.md

 # CrossCountry
 Compute the distance between two gliding turning points, using both the Haversine method and Vincenty algorithm

+Note: as modified 2020-05-03 only the "Vincenty" method results are shown; recompile with "#define HALVERSINE true" to see both.

 Copyright (C) Roger Burghall 2018
 Released under GPL v3.0